-To provide guidance in relation to the extended use of Fluid Resistant (Type IIR) Surgical Masks (FRSM) by health care staff.
-This guidance covers primary care (GP practices, dentists, opticians and pharmacies) and wider community health care (including adult community care and adult residential settings (excluding adult care homes), and health professionals who visit people in their own homes (including supported living settings), in addition to acute hospitals (including mental health, maternity, neonatal and paediatrics)and community hospitals in areas where individuals are directly cared for and areas where they are not.
+To provide guidance in relation to the extended use of Fluid Resistant (Type IIR) Surgical Masks (FRSM) by healthcare staff (including students).
+This guidance covers primary care (GP practices, dentists, opticians and pharmacies) and wider community healthcare (including adult community care and adult residential settings (excluding adult care homes ), and health professionals who visit people in their own homes (including supported living settings), in addition to acute hospitals (including mental health, maternity, neonatal and paediatrics)and community hospitals in areas where individuals are directly cared for and areas where they are not.